drmonkeysee/CinyTest/README.md

 ## Build CinyTest

 CinyTest was developed on macOS so an Xcode project is provided under the **mac** folder.
 There is also a [Makefile](http://www.gnu.org/software/make/) that will build CinyTest for either macOS ([clang](http://clang.llvm.org) by default) or Linux ([gcc](https://gcc.gnu.org) by default).
-The Xcode project is used for development and is only set up to build a static library but the Makefile targets build both a static and dynamic (or shared) library.
+The Xcode project is used for development and only builds a static library but the Makefile builds both static and dynamic (or shared) libraries.

 For Windows builds there is a batch file: **winbuild.bat**.
-Microsoft's dev tools do not support several C99 and C11 features so the batch file uses clang instead of [cl.exe](http://msdn.microsoft.com/en-us/library/9s7c9wdw.aspx).
-See [Constraints and Assumptions](#constraints-and-assumptions) below for more detail on Windows support.
+Microsoft's dev tools do not support several C99 and C11 features so the batch file uses clang instead of [cl.exe](https://docs.microsoft.com/en-us/cpp/build/reference/compiler-options?view=vs-2019).
+See [Windows Support](#windows-support) below for more detail.

 The Makefile has the following build targets: